 Landscaping must be provided as part of site design.
 The landscape plan for the entire site must use landscape materials to integrate the various elements on site, preserve and enhance the particular identity of the site, and create a pleasing site character.
 The landscaping should define street edges, break up parking areas, soften the appearance of the development, and protect abutting properties.

-There is no proposed buffering or landscaping proposed as the existing landscaping and tree buffer on three sides of the church are sufficient.
+There is no proposed buffering or landscaping proposed as there are no structures being built.

 10.10 Noise

 The development must control noise levels such that it will not create a nuisance for neighboring properties.